patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 #### Confession Time

-Having encountered the two methods (Bablyonian and Newton Raphson) independently, I missed the equivalence between them until I took a look at the iteration values.
+Having encountered the two methods (Babylonian and Newton Raphson) independently, I missed the equivalence between them until I took a look at the iteration values.

 Another confession - even with the mathematical equivalence there was still a difference as the version just shown has an issue - it fails to locate values for roots above sqrt(std::numeric_limits<float>::max()).
 This is due to an overflow in the expression to generate the new trial value.